BigDataIA-Spring2023-Team-03/Stock_Analysis_Summarizer/README.md

 This project aims to provide summary of the analysis articles for a given portfolio of stock tickers.
 The data is collected from SeekingAlpha, a financial news website that publishes analysis articles on various stocks.

+# Detailed User Process

+When a user logs in or signs up on the Streamlit application, they are granted access to the features of the application.
+One of these features is the GPT API, which allows the user to get the ticker name for a particular company.
+To use this feature, the user enters the ticker/tickers in the Streamlit web interface.
+When the user enters the ticker, an Airflow DAG is triggered to collect articles related to the provided stock tickers from SeekingAlpha.
+Once the articles are collected, they are preprocessed using Natural Language Processing (NLP) techniques, and sentiment analysis is performed on each article using the Procus-Finbert model.
+This model determines whether the article is positive or negative towards the company.
+All positive articles are then summarized into one positive summary, and the same is done for negative articles.
+The results are then stored in an S3 bucket.
+Finally, the summaries are displayed in the Streamlit web interface for the user to view.
+This entire process involves a series of technical steps that utilize different technologies to ensure accurate results and a seamless user experience.

 # Technologies Used
 ![Python](https://img.shields.io/badge/python-grey?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![](https://img.shields.io/badge/FastAPI-4285F4?style=for-the-badge&logo=fastapi&logoColor=white)